Abrakadoodle logo

 NORMAL

 Abrakadoodle receives a Normal Stability Score.
-Three-year turnover of 8.82% sits above the typical Children's Services franchise (around 3.5%), placing the franchise toward the high end of the industry's range.
-Out of 9 total exits, ceased operations dominated with 8, alongside 1 termination, no non-renewals, and no franchisor buybacks.
+Its three-year franchisee turnover of 8.65% sits above the typical Children's Services franchise (around 3.5%).
+Out of 9 total exits across the three reported years, ceased operations dominated with 6, alongside 2 non-renewals and 1 termination.

 Unit Growth Analysis